top of page

 • Homework and handouts

-• Twice weekly video feedback and review between sessions
+• WhatsApp video feedback and review between sessions

 • FREE access to The Signature Puppy Course for 1 year!